stacks-network/docs/_develop/mining_review.md

    thoughts when ranking.
 Please mention any app you want to highlight for the month.

-After receiving the rankings from the reviews, Blockstack will calculated each applications final z-scores.
+After receiving the rankings from the reviews, Blockstack will calculate each applications final z-scores.